MIT-Emerging-Talent/ET6-CDSP-starter/collaboration/retrospective.md

 - Contributions

   - Participated actively in initial group meetings and discussions.
-  - Contributed to drafting the group norms and retrospective file.
+  - Contributed to drafting and editing the collaboration readme file and retrospective file.
   - Provided feedback and edits to team members’ contributions in shared docs.

 - Challenges